vikram-chouhan/MatPlotLib-collection/readme.md

 Export to many file formats.<p>
 Embed in `JupyterLab` and Graphical User Interfaces.<p>
 Use a `rich array` of third-party packages built on Matplotlib.

+ `TO CONTRIBUTE COMMIT TO programs DIRECTORY AND MAKE A PR😊`